elodina/xml-avro/README.md

 ## Restrictions
 Converter has following restriction:
 - xml docs with multiple namespaces are not supported;
-- complex type extension is not supported;
+- complex type extensions are not supported;